 - All patient referrals should be assessed in 15 calendar days or less, once they have been received by the DHB, and the patient and referrer advised within that period whether an FSA will be available.

-- If a patient is accepted for an FSA, the FSA should occur within six months.
+- If a patient is accepted for an FSA, the FSA should occur within five months.
 The specialist may not need to see the patient in person.

 - If the specialist decides further specialist treatment is required, the patient will receive a priority score according to their level of need and ability to benefit from the treatment compared to other people.

-- If the patient’s priority score is high enough, given available resources, treatment should be provided within six months of confirmation it is available.
+- If the patient’s priority score is high enough, given available resources, treatment should be provided within five months of confirmation it is available.